 When a teen enters rehab, he or she will undergo a thorough assessment with a physician or addiction specialist.
 An individualized treatment plan will be created, and then detox will begin.
 Depending on the type and severity of addiction, detox can last a few days or an entire week.

 Toward the end of detox, counseling and therapy will be introduced into the teen’s daily schedule.
 After detox, most rehab facilities provide two to three individual counseling sessions each week, group therapy four to five days per week, daily educational programs and nightly 12-step meetings.

 Your daily schedule will vary based on your individualized treatment plan and the services offered at the facility.
-However, a typical daily schedule at a teen rehab facility includes:

 |6:00 a.m.||Open gym, yoga, meditation|